0%

 "SOC 2 is favored by North American companies, especially in sectors like cloud services, SaaS, and IT services, where detailed reports on internal controls are crucial." — Conformance1 Team, Cybersecurity compliance experts

 SOC 2 is a security and compliance framework developed by the AICPA to evaluate how well a company protects customer data across its systems and cloud environments.
+These criteria are defined under the official SOC 2 standards, which outline how organizations should design and operate controls to protect customer data.
 Instead of telling you which controls to implement, SOC 2 checks whether your existing security practices are properly designed and consistently followed.
 It’s not a legal requirement, but in the North American SaaS and tech market, it’s become a near-mandatory trust badge—one that signals your business can be trusted with sensitive customer information.

 Want the real difference between SOC 2 Type 1 and Type 2?
 It's simple.